bvujovic/SensorNodeESP/README.md

 ## TODO
 - [ ] README.md: Change images where necessary.
 - [ ] Hub:
+    - [x] Create place (folder) for discontinued code that contains code that is not used anymore.
+Put there: attiny, hc12, stx882, bme680 projects.
     - [ ] Split Hub project into 2:
         - Hub: connected to the internet, communication with clients is done via ESP-NOW.
 First, create alternative version for attiny_stx882 project (Water detection).
         - Hub /wo internet: communication with clients is done via radio (HC-12, ~~SRX882~~...).
 Maybe it could have its own wireless network for web app access?